zoltlabs/expo-widgets/README.md

 8. For android, set resourceName to your file name in /res/xml/***_info.xml
 9. For android apps which require multiple distributions with different package names you can use distPlaceholder which will replace all instances of the provided placeholder in widget source files with your app.config.(json/ts/js).
 So if your source files include "package com.company.app" and "import com.company.app" and you have two distributions (com.company.app for prod and dev.company.app for dev) then setting distPlaceholder to com.company.app will replace all package and import references to the correct distribution each build.
 You can omit this field if it's not relevant to you. iOS requires no configuration for multiple distribution apps.

+REMINDER: You must run `npx expo prebuild --clean` (the `--clean` is important here), whenever you refresh your widget code.
+Tbh, I recommend updating your widget code in a separate project so you can use xcode previews (use mock data to view different widget states), then copy it over when its ready.

 ## Overriding xcode options

 You can override xcode options in app.json (all props are optional):